h2oai/datatable/README.md

 pip install https://s3.amazonaws.com/h2o-release/datatable/stable/datatable-0.3.1/datatable-0.3.1%2Bmaster.61-cp36-cp36m-linux_x86_64.whl
 ```

 On all other platforms a source distribution will be needed.
+For more information see [Build instructions](https://github.com/h2oai/datatable/wiki/Build-instructions).

 ## See also